digitallysavvy/group-video-chat/Guide.md

 ## Core Structure (HTML)
 Let’s start by laying out our basic html structure.
-There are a few UI elements we must have, such as the local video, the remote videos, a toolbar that contains buttons for muting and unmuting the audio/video, a button to screen-share, and a way to button to leave the chat.
+There are a few UI elements we must have, such as the local video, the remote videos, a toolbar that contains buttons for muting and unmuting the audio/video, a button to screen-share, and a button to leave the chat.
 Open the [`index.html`](index.html) file and replace it with the code below.

 ```HTML
 <!doctype html>